Hawaiian Airlines: Post-bankruptcy (2005–2012)

-Further expansion and new subsidiary carrier (2013–present)
+Further expansion and new subsidiary carrier (2013–2023)

-On February 11, 2013, the airline announced a new venture in the turboprop interisland business, "ʻOhana by Hawaiian."
-Service is operated by Empire Airlines using ATR 42-500 turboprop airplanes.
-Service began on March 11, 2014, to Molokaʻi and Lānaʻi.
+On February 11, 2013, the airline announced a new venture in the turboprop inter-island business, "’Ohana by Hawaiian”.
+The service is operated by Empire Airlines using ATR 42–500 turboprop airplanes.
+The service began on March 11, 2014, to Molokaʻi and Lānaʻi.
 The airline expanded more "ʻOhana by Hawaiian" routes between Kahului, Kailua-Kona and Hilo during the summer of 2014.
 On April 10, 2013, the airline announced its first destination in China, with service to Beijing expected to start on April 16, 2014, pending government approval.
-At the same time, the airline announced that it would end service to Manila capital of Philippines on July 31, 2013.
+At the same time, the airline announced that it would end service to Manila on July 31, 2013.
 On July 11, 2013, the airline signed a codeshare agreement with China Airlines.

 On March 12, 2014, Hawaiian announced that it would begin daily service between Kahului and Los Angeles on May 2, adding a second flight from June 30 to September 8 in response to passenger demand.
-It would also begin nonstop summer service between Los Angeles and both Līhuʻe, Kauaʻi and Kona, Hawaiʻi.
+It would also begin nonstop summer service between Los Angeles and both Līhuʻe, Kauaʻi, and Kona, Hawaiʻi.

 On August 14, 2014, the airline announced direct service between Kahului and San Francisco beginning in November.

 On January 5, 2015, Hawaiian refiled its previously rejected application with the U.S. Department of Transportation (DOT) for the Kona-Haneda route with service, if approved, to begin in June.
 The request was prompted by a DOT decision in December 2014 to review the public interest in Delta Air Lines' Seattle-Tokyo route after Delta reduced the frequency of those flights from daily to seasonal.
 On March 31, DOT again denied the request, opting instead to allow Delta to continue operating the route, with American Airlines taking over if Delta's planned service continued to fail.